OctopusDeploy/blog/blog/2017-11/introducing-shaun-marx.md

 I have been working as a developer using .NET for the past 10 years while having fun keeping up with the javascript ecosystem.
-I have mainly worked on systems that deal with the safety of people in electrical transmission where I have also gone through the pain of trying to automate everything without a tool such as Octopus Deploy.
+I have mainly worked on systems that deal with the safety of people in electrical transmission where I have also gone through the pain of trying to automate releases without tools such as Octopus Deploy.

 I am passionate about learning and constantly improving and I can't think of a better company for that to happen.